Banking and insurance in Iran: Ayatollah Ja'far Subhani

 In February 2019, Ayatollah Ja'far Subhani said:

 "People take loans from banks and banks charge them interest.
 Along with this interest, banks also penalize people for delaying repayment.
 All religious scholars have declared it impermissible.
 Follow the rulings of the scholars."

 Ayatollah Alavi Gorgani

 In February 2019, Ayatollah Muhammad Alavi Gorgani said:

 "Economic conditions are worse these days.
 In such circumstances, people are not able to even perform their religious duties.
-In this situation (banks) should not be in a rush to collect interest from the them.
+In this situation (banks) should not be in a rush to collect interest from them.
 We want banks in the Islamic system to be assistant, helpers and servers of the people.
 Please lower your interest rate a little to reduce the pressure on people.
 Or at least take interest according to the conditions, for example, when the economic conditions are better, there is no problem in collecting interest money, but when the wheel of the economy slows down, have mercy on the people and charge them less."